astrorafael/emadb/README.md

 ### Logging

 Log file is usually placed under `/var/log/emad.log`.
-Default log level is INFO.
-It generates very litte logging at this level File is rotated by the application itself.
+Default log level is `INFO`.
+It generates very litte logging at this level.
+File is rotated by the application itself.
 Two strategies are supported:

 + Daily rotations at midnight.
-Useful if the service runs for a long time
+Useful if the service runs for a long time.
 + Size-based rotation.
 Useful if service is starte/stopped several times during the day.

 ## Operation